·

 19#.
 Mirrored Mosaic Wall Art

 Combining small pieces of mirror into a larger representational or abstract image creates a dazzling light display.
-These art pieces function like a disco ball for your walls, scattering light in a thousand different directions.
+These art pieces function like a disco ball for your walls, scattering light in a thousand different ways.

 20#.
 Scandinavian Light Wood Frames